 Next, I wanted to see how the Grados performed when hooked up to a DAC, so I pulled out a Sony portable DAC that I own and played “Bob Lennon” again.
 The headphones made me literally say “wow” within the first twenty seconds.
 The guitar sounded more full-bodied, and Urasawa's voice was more punctual and forward.
 Driven by the separate DAC, the 225x headphones re-created a more cohesive, immersive, and articulate mix.
 I even heard some subtle studio echo that I hadn't picked up on before.

 Grado started making world-renowned audio equipment in Brooklyn in 1953 and continues to do so today.
-The SR225x headphones are hand-built in Grado's hometown headquarters on 7th Avenue, just like all of the company's wired headphones.
+The SR60x headphones are hand-assembled in Grado's hometown headquarters on 7th Avenue.

 - open-back, on-ear design

 - new 44mm X Series drivers provide better performance and harmonic resolution

 - "de-stressed" diaphragms provide enhanced levels of inner detail for a more open soundstage